 The Gleason grading system refers to how abnormal your prostate cancer cells look and how likely the cancer is to advance and spread.
 A lower Gleason grade means that the cancer is slower growing and not aggressive.

 The first step in determining the Gleason grade is to determine the Gleason score.

-- When looking at cells under the microscope, the doctor assigns a number (or grade) to the prostate cancer cells between 1 and 5.
+- When looking at cells under the microscope, the doctor assigns a number (or grade) to the prostate cancer cells from 1 to 5.

 - Most prostate cancers contain cells that are different grades.
 So the two most common grades are used.

 - The Gleason score is determined by adding the two most common grades.
 For example, the most common grade of the cells in a tissue sample may be grade 3 cells, followed by grade 4 cells.
 The Gleason score for this sample would be 7.

 Higher numbers indicate a faster growing cancer that is more likely to spread.

 Currently the lowest score assigned to a tumor is grade 3.
 Grades below 3 show normal to near normal cells.
 Most cancers have a Gleason score (the sum of the two most common grades) of 6 (Gleason scores of 3+3) or 7 (Gleason scores of 3+4 or 4+3).

 Sometimes, it can be hard to predict how well people will do based just on their Gleason scores alone.